 In order to start working on potential changes to mitigate the risk of wrong-way driving accidents in the future, the National Transportation Safety Board (NTSB) looked into the 1,566 fatal wrong-way crashes that occurred from 2004 to 2009.
 They released their findings in a Highway Special Investigation Report (PDF) in December of 2012, which noted poor signage and confusing roadway design as two major contributing factors.
 Others included:

 - Driving Drunk or Impaired: The majority of drivers ruled at-fault in these types of crashes were driving drunk or otherwise impaired at the time of the crash according to the NTSB.
 69 percent of the tested drivers had a BAC of at least 0.08 percent, and 59 percent had a BAC of at least 0.15 percent.
 These numbers are believed to actually be higher in reality because not every driver’s BAC was tested at the time of the crash for one reason or another.

 - Nights and Weekends: Approximately 78 percent of all wrong-way driving accidents occurred at night, and about 57 percent occurred on the weekend.

 - Old Age: While only 3 percent of the victims in these types of crashes were 70 years old or above, approximately 15 percent of the at-fault drivers were in that age group.

 Hire An Experienced Attorney Today

 At Fleming, Nolen & Jez, our car accident attorneys understand just how difficult it can be to deal with the aftermath of a terrible crash.
-If you were seriously injured in a wrong-way driving accident, our firm is ready to work with you to put together a plan of action that will help you fight for the maximum compensation possible.
+If you were seriously injured in a wrong-way driving accident, our firm is ready to work with you to put together a plan of action that will help you fight for and potentially secure a verdict settlement and monetary compensation.
 Give us a call at (713) 621-7944 to speak with one of our attorneys today, or start out with a free case evaluation by sending us your information through our online form.